farirpgs/fari-community/public/catalog/creators/fari-rpgs/fari-app-wiki/index.md

 Like said previously, Index Cards are built using the character sheet building blocks.

-To help you quickly add index cards during play, Fari as multiple pre mades templates for Fate, Blades in the Dark.
-You can also use the **Card Collection** feature to make your own templates to pull in during a gane.
+To help you quickly add index cards during play, Fari has multiple pre-made templates for Fate, Blades in the Dark.
+You can also use the **Card Collection** feature to make your own templates to pull in during a game.

 ![Quick Templates Buttons](https://gyazo.com/fa537106c33dd715830bb325c28a3eea.png)
 ![Quick Templates](https://gyazo.com/e03c3b97e16b425c2c5ea26cdcacd452.png)